Thank You for Visiting Us Today ...

 If you have acquired one of our dogs and for any reason believe it is not working out, we will honor our contract which says we will always accept the return of one of our dogs, today, tomorrow or any time in the future, or we will work with you to resolve whatever the issue is, whether it is environmental, training or simply a lack of communication

 When you apply to adopt from us, know that we are going to check your application and references very carefully and we welcome the opportunity to share our references with you as well.

 If you are here to learn more about the breed and to volunteer your time, we are happy to have you join us

 If you are here to grieve the loss of a beloved family member, we will share your grief and lighten that load however we can.
 You don't have to adopt a dog from us to bring us your grief.
-Only dog people understand what it is like to lose that kind of a friend/child/protector that was our loving relationship with our dog.
+Only dog people understand what it is like to lose that kind of a friend/child/protector that so defines our loving relationship with our canine companion(s).

 If you are here to learn when and how to say goodbye, we will share our thoughts with you regarding quality of life and the when and how to say a goodbye that is gentle, loving and respectful.
 If you cannot make this journey alone, we will either take that last walk to the bridge with you and your beloved pet, or if you are not in Colorado, we will find help for you so you do not have to make that journey alone